 If a student has a probable or confirmed case of COVID-19, Outward Bound will consult local public health authorities to determine whether to have other students in the same group evacuated and/or tested.

-Groups will utilize some physical distancing practices when practicable and will be kept physically distanced from one another and the public.
+Groups will utilize physical distancing practices when practicable, both from one another and the public.

-Sleeping arrangements will be configured to allow for social distancing.
+Sleeping arrangements will be configured to allow for physical distancing, as much as practicable.

-Staff will thoroughly teach and supervise hygiene practices.
+Staff will thoroughly teach and supervise student hygiene practices.
 If participants are unwilling to use these practices, they will be sent home.
 These will include but are not limited to:

 Respiratory etiquette including stepping away from others and coughing and sneezing into one’s crooked arm or shoulder